sableen-kaur788/Inventory-Demand-Forecasting-Using-Machine-Learning/README.md

 Model Serialization: Joblib – saved trained models for inference in the Flask application.

-Frontend: HTML and CSS – designed a clean, user-friendly interface for inputting product and market data.
+Frontend: HTML – designed a clean, user-friendly interface for inputting product and market data.

 Deployment: Render – deployed the Flask application online for live predictions.